Itamar Medical

 Itamar Medical is a multinational company focused on the development, manufacturing and sales of medical devices related to respiratory sleep disorders.
 The company is headquartered in Caesarea, Israel and is owned by ZOLL Medical Corporation.
 The company is a medical device company providing continuum of care in the area of sleep disorder based on its WatchPAT diagnostic devices and early diagnosis of Atherosclerosis.

+Itamar Medical was among the early companies to promote the link between sleep apnea and cardiovascular disease, and developed a platform enabling cardiologists to diagnose and manage sleep apnea in cardiac patients.